Contact Us

 3

 When measuring the wardrobe opening, please ignore any skirting boards, dado rails, picture rails or cornices and simply measure from top to bottom (usually ceiling to floor) and from the outer left hand edge of the opening to the outer right hand edge of the opening whether that be wall to wall, wall to outside of end panel or outside of end panel to outside of end panel.
-If there are any cables or pipes in the space you are measuring, please Contact Us any time, 24/7, 365 days per year and we will assist you.
+If there are any cables or pipes in the space you are measuring, please Contact Us any time, 7 days a week, 365 days per year and we will assist you.

 4